AlexRogalskiy/AcurusTrack/README.md

 ### Important notice

-- Please NOTE that we have changed a souce code of the filterpy library slightly, you can find it at the repository.
+- Please NOTE that we have changed a source code of the filterpy library slightly, you can find it at the repository.
-- Pay close attention to the configureable parameters as they include important control features.
+- Pay close attention to the configurable parameters as they include important control features.

 ### Latest updates